 Section 2.
 The Awards Committee shall recommend ways and means (historically an annual TCCWB awards program that may be replicated regionally) to publicize the contributions of those working to improve the lives of Texas children.
-Eligible TCCWB award nominees shall be presented to and all award winners shall be selected by the TCCWB Executive Committee.
+Eligible TCCWB award nominees shall be presented to them, and the TCCWB Executive Committee shall select and present all award winners.
 Categories previously recognized include outstanding county child welfare board and/or Regional Council volunteers, CPS staff, foster parents, foster children, legislators, and/or businesses that have championed CPS issues.
 The Awards Committee may collaborate with other organizations to most effectively publicize and honor these champions and to raise awareness of TCCWB issues.
 In addition, the Committee may seek funding for its awards through county and regional direct solicitations as well as exempt and non-exempt sales.

 Section 3.
-The Education Committee shall act as the trainer for the TCCWB, working to keep all regional and county child welfare boards informed on ways to educate their communities about child abuse and neglect, including ways and means toward its prevention and the identification of resources to mitigate its effects.
-The Education Committee shall be responsible for production of and updates to a TCCWB Training Manual and a TCCWB Operations Manual, each of which must be ratified by a vote of at least two-thirds ( $\frac{2}{3}$ ) of the entire Executive Committee.
+The Education Committee shall act as the trainer for the TCCWB, keeping all regional and county child welfare boards informed on ways to educate their communities about child abuse and neglect, including ways and means toward its prevention and identifying resources to mitigate its effects.
+The Education Committee shall be responsible for producing and updating a TCCWB Training Manual and a TCCWB Operations Manual, each of which must be ratified by a vote of at least two-thirds (66%) of the entire Executive Committee.

 Section 4.
 The Resource Development Committee shall continually identify potential donors and seek funding or in-kind assistance for use in TCCWB programs.
-In particular, the Committee is currently charged with the development of the TCCWB website and the sections available through it as a useful informational tool and resource for regional and local child welfare boards as well as anyone interested in locating information regarding or supporting TCCWB issues.
+In particular, the Committee is currently charged with developing the TCCWB website and its sections as a valuable informational tool and resource for regional and local child welfare boards and anyone interested in locating information regarding or supporting TCCWB issues.